farahdq/soal-shift-sisop-modul-3-I04-2021/README.md

 Jika berhasil, print “Direktori sukses disimpan!”
 Jika gagal, print “Yah, gagal disimpan :(“

+//Insert Code here

+If the argument that is given by User is -d then the argument path that is chosen will be 1, the first is to call the function list to list and keep the _Path_ file in the array.
+After that, the element that will make a new thread the execute the move file like 3A, and is exactly the amount of _path_ on the array and will be run in parallel using the pthread_join.

+The second parameter would be to return 0 or 1 to indicate if the directory has been categorized or not.

 ## 3C
 Other than the above options, this program accepts the * option.
 Example:
 $ ./kategori \*

 This option categorizes all the file in the working directory when the C program is run

+// Insert Code here

+If the argument that is given which is "*" the first that is done to keep the _path current working directory_ caused to categorized the file that on the directory that is being used.

+it will call the listFilesRecursively first and save the file in the array, where after that will make a new thread each to execute the move file function.
+Thread would then run in parallel.

 ## 3D
 All files must be moved into a folder.
 Files without extensions will be moved to a folder named "Unknown".
 Hidden files will be moved to a folder named "Hidden".

 ## 3E
 Each file to be categorized will be processed by a thread to make the program run in parallel to make it quicker.